jtescher/jtescher.github.io/_drafts/writing_command_line_applications_in_ruby_with_thor.md

 To get started, we want to be able to add a group of numbers and subtract a group of numbers.
 This is so simple that it can be expressed as a one line Ruby script and evaluated directly.
-The `ruby` command lets you pass in arbitrary Ruby code hat can be executed with the `-e` flag.
-The simplest version of our program then would be to simply add numbers in Ruby and use `puts` to print out the results:
+The `ruby` command lets you pass in arbitrary Ruby code that can be executed with the `-e` flag.
+The simplest version of our program then would be to add numbers in Ruby and use `puts` to print out the results:

 ```bash